CouncilofLorien/counciloflorien.github.io/docs/cards/S/saruman.md

 > Scout/Ranger/Sage/Diplomat Fallen-wizard
 >
 > {: .character-text .black-text .p-2 }
 > > _**Unique.**_ Can use sorcery.
 Your non-weapon/non-armor/non-shield/non-helmet items are each worth full marshalling points.
 May tap to use a Palantir he bears. -1 to all corruption checks.
-At the beginning of your end-of-turn phase, you may tap Saruman to take one spell or sorcery card from your discard pile to your hand.   <br><br>**Home Site:** Isengard
+At the beginning of your end-of-turn phase, you may tap Saruman to take one spell or sorcery card from your discard pile to your hand.
+> >
+> > {: .fs-3 .text-right }
+> > **Home Site:** Isengard
 >
 > {: .character-shield .p-1 .pr-2 }
 > > <div class="card-shield">【 6/9 】</div>